-The cysts present as similar to blisters, since they are due to a blockage in the columnar epithelial cells of the cervix, which produce mucous.
-They can be white or yellow, clear, from just millimetres to up to 4cm in diameter.
+These cysts present as similar to blisters since they are due to a blockage in the columnar epithelial cells of the cervix, which produce mucous.
+Cysts can be white or yellow, clear, from just millimetres to up to 4cm in diameter.

 Polyps might look like little dangling grapes and are generally benign, but need to be checked.

 Regular pap tests for abnormal cells/HPV

 It is recommended that you start getting pap tests or HPV blood tests no later than three years after becoming sexually active, or no later than age 21.
 These tests are to check for changes to cervical cells, usually due to HPV (human papillomavirus) infection.

 You can become infected with HPV just by skin-on-skin contact, and most people will be infected without knowing at some point.
 Everyone can get infected and now tested.

 If you are over 65 or 70 and have had clear pap tests for the last three, you are considered out of the danger zone and don’t have to get pap tests anymore.

 If you are over 30, you should be getting screened every one or two years, or at the recommendation of your practitioner.

 There are guidelines in place for the different screening tests, and it’s better to be safe than sorry – cervical cancer can creep up quickly and show no symptoms.